dailyLi/toronto_bike_share/README.md

 There are 6,850 bikes and 625 stations are available throughout Toronto.
 A station is the strip of bikes that are available around the city, placed based on population and transport needs.

 There are two major user categories in the dataset:
-- Annual Member: including Annual 30 Member for $99 (plus HST) per year, and Annual 45 Member for $115 (plus HST).
+- Annual Member: including Annual 30 Member (unlimited trips under 30 min) per year, and Annual 45 Member (unlimited trips under 45 min).
 - Casual Member: including Single Trip Passes, Day Passes and 3-Day Passes.

 Official website: https://bikesharetoronto.com/